Rules………………updated 7.9.2024

 ** Selfie is loosely defined.
 Feel free to get an innocent by-stander to snap your picture.
 You may photograph your steed instead of yourself.

-5. The ArHCrace will follow the Adventure Cycling Association route of the same name.
+5. Follow the race route.
+Failure to follow the race route will result in disqualification.
+The official race routes are delivered to racers by the race staff before the start of the race.
+It is the responsibility of the racer to make sure the route in their navigation devise matches the route delivered by the race staff.
+The ArHC Race will -mostly- follow the Adventure Cycling Association route of the same name.
+Modifications from the ACA route are often necessary because of road closures and/or construction.
 Riders should contact ACA for maps, GPX files, and phone apps.
 The race will follow the perimeter – don’t take the cut-off routes.
 If you have the kahunas, you may ride the singletrack options detailed in the ACA maps.

 7. Riders should attend the pre-race meeting on the night before the start.

-8. FollowMyChallenge will provide SPOT services.
-Riders should register on the FollowMyChallenge website.
+8. Trackleaders will provide SPOT services.
+Riders should register on the Trackleaders website.
 Riders who rent a SPOT will pick up this unit at the pre-race meeting.
 (SPOT is the name I am using for any GPS tracker.)

 9. Riders must have the SPOT running when they are advancing on the course.
 In the event of SPOT failure through mechanical or user error, the rider will be required to provide a GPS track from their phone or backup GPS unit.
 Failure to do so can result in disqualification.